Arab immigration to the United States

 Arab immigration to the United States began before the United States achieved independence in 1776.
 Since the first major wave of Arab immigration in the late 19th century, the majority of Arab immigrants have settled in or near large cities.
 Roughly 94 percent of all Arab immigrants live in metropolitan areas, While most Arabic-speaking Americans have similarly settled in just a handful of major American cities, they form a fairly diverse population representing nearly every country and religion from the Arab world.
 These figures aside, recent demographics suggest a shift in immigration trends.
-While the earliest ways of Arab immigrants were predominantly Christian, since the late 1960s an increasing proportion of Arab immigrants are Muslim.
+While the earliest waves of Arab immigrants were predominantly Christian, since the late 1960s an increasing proportion of Arab immigrants are Muslim.
 Arab immigration has, historically, come in waves.
 Many came for entrepreneurial reasons, and during the latter waves some came as a result of struggles and hardships stemming from specific periods of war or discrimination in their respective mother countries.

 Colonial North America

-Historians have uncovered some information about Arab Americans during the Revolutionary War, which estimates around four Arab Americans served in the Revolutionary Army.
+Historians have uncovered some information about Arab Americans during the American Revolutionary War, which estimates around four Arab Americans served in the Continental Army.
 The first Arab American to die for America was Private Nathan Badeen, a Syrian immigrant who died on May 23, 1776, just a month and a half before American independence.

-During the American Revolutionary War, horses exported from Algeria replenished the American cavalry.
+During the American Revolutionary War, horses exported from the Ottoman Empire replenished the American cavalry.
 Morocco was the first country to officially recognize the independence of the United States in 1787 in what is known as the Moroccan–American Treaty of Friendship.